IBM/aspera-cli/README.md

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX

 Linux command line parsing is easy: It is fully documented in the shell's documentation.
+Executables get their `argc argv` directly from the Operating System (`exec` system call).
+Period.

 On Unix-like environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
 In this environment the shell parses the command line, possibly replacing variables, etc...